apache/pekko-management/docs/src/main/paradox/kubernetes-deployment/preparing-for-production.md

 In preparation for production, we need to do two main things:

 1. Write a Kubernetes deployment spec
-1. Configure our Akka cluster application
+1. Configure our Pekko cluster application

 The final configuration file and deployment spec are in the sample application.
 In this guide we will show snippets.
 Locations of the samples: